 Best Mac Antivirus Software

 You need an antivirus program on your Mac.
-That statement may cause some Apple users to shake their heads in disbelief, but with the amount of Mac malware on the Internet today, this fact is no longer up for debate.
+That statement may cause some Apple users to stop listening and walk away, but with the amount of Mac malware on the internet today, this is no longer up for debate.

 How We Tested

-To gauge how effective each package was at stopping malware, we used the results of evaluations conducted by AV-TEST, a well-regarded independent product-testing lab in Germany.
-AV-TEST tested the Mac anti-malware engines of each brand to see how well each detected malware during both active scans (which AV-TEST calls "on-demand" scanning) and when files are opened, executed or downloaded (which AV-TEST refers to as "on-access").
+We assessed how easy each program was to use and the number of useful extra features it offered (including free add-on software).
+To gauge how effective each package was at stopping malware, we used the results of evaluations conducted in June 2016 by AV-TEST, a well-regarded independent product-testing lab in Germany.
+AV-TEST tested the Mac anti-malware engines of each brand to see how well each detected malware during active scans (which AV-TEST calls "on-demand" scanning).